ac0437/python_be/python_be.md

   - Don't need complie over and over again

 - Complied

   - Just in time compliation
   - Target specific CPU (ARM, M2, etc) and change to machine code for that CPU, after it is processed
   - Stack | Heap > Execution
     - stack
     - heap
     - execution

+- Raw string
+  - treats \ as a literal

 ### HTTP Protocol